daandouwe/biaffine-dependency-parser/README.md

   --use_char            use character level word embeddings --char_encoder {rnn,cnn,transformer}
-                        type of character encoder used for word embeddings --disable_tags        do not use tags as additional input --word_emb_dim WORD_EMB_DIM
+                        type of character encoder used for word embeddings --filter_factor FILTER_FACTOR
+                        controls output size of cnn character embedding --disable_words       do not use words as input --disable_tags        do not use tags as input --word_emb_dim WORD_EMB_DIM
                         size of word embeddings --tag_emb_dim TAG_EMB_DIM